DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 70 - 08.28.2025.md

 - Friend sends another fireball.
 Adi counterspells her counterspell.
 Fries most of the goats and scarecrows.
 - Wall of Fire.
 Dope as fuck.
 - She lands Prismatic Spray.
 It fucking sucks.
+- Virion gets sent to another plane of existance.